RoyTuesday/tetrelementis/README.md

 ## Version History

+:large_blue_diamond: **1.100 : 28 Mar 2016 -** Add controls to rotate the tetromino both clockwise and counter-clockwise.
+Button controls now more closely resemble keyboard keys.

-:large_blue_diamond: **1.000 : 06 Mar 2016 -** Add three game modes: Marathon, Fixed Level, and Pentathlon.
+:small_red_triangle_down: **1.000 : 06 Mar 2016 -** Add three game modes: Marathon, Fixed Level, and Pentathlon.

 :small_red_triangle_down: **0.941 : 05 Mar 2016 -** All 118 elements have a brief description and link to a more detailed article on the element.
 A player can click on any element showing in the table to display its description.
 As the player's score increases, the game level increases, increasing the tetrominos' drop speed.